watarika/ComfyUI-exit/README.md

 * Utilizes ComfyUI's **HTTP `/queue` API** (operates without external extensions)

 ### Parameters
+* `any`: Dummy input for the terminal node.
+Connect it to the output of the final node.
 * `confirm_delay_sec` (int): **After the initial “0 remaining” determination**, the wait time (in seconds) before starting rechecks.
 Allows time for saving or post-processing.
 * `confirm_attempts` (int): **Number of retry attempts**.
 The process ends when all attempts show consecutive 0s.
 * `confirm_interval_sec` (int): **Interval between each retry attempt**.